logo for pulau-pangkor.com

 Damar Laut

-Damar Laut is no more then a board and a jetty pier.
+Damar Laut is no more then a sign board and a jetty pier.
 A tiny ferry brings you for RM 1 to Lumut.
 Ferry times are: 7.30, 8.35, 9.35 and then from 10.15 to 18.15 every hour.
 It saves you probably about 15 km cycling over 3 bridges and crossing 3 river arms of the Dinding river.
+See this page for more about Damar Laut.

 Alternative roads

-There are alternatives for coming in this direction.
+There are alternatives for coming in to Lumut/Pangkor.
 Most people come either from Penang or Kuala Lumpur.
 However, there's another, far more quiet road to cycle.

 The details of this road are described here.
 Roughly this road goes from Hat Yai in Thailand to Betong and then south to Kuala Kangsar and Pangkor Island.